 Like much of Parke’s earlier work, The Crimson Line uses light and framing to turn the everyday into the otherworldly.
 Photographing throughout the year - only in the first and last minutes of daylight - in his native Adelaide, the photographer plays with the reds and yellows that appear during these fleeting moments.
 Parke’s crimson-lit images of factories, steam clouds, and industrial machinery transform commonplace scenes into something alien and dystopian.

 In 1996, Sanguinetti began working on a project titled The Sixth Day, exploring life and death on a farm in the Pampas, just outside Buenos Aires.
+While photographing there she met two cousins, Guille and Belinda, who she started to photograph in what was to become a 23 year project: The Adventures of Guille and Belinda.

 This photograph is from Anderson’s series Approximate Joy, a study of modern China as it continues to rapidly develop and evolve.
 Traveling through the country, Anderson was “struck by the way that so many places in China’s cities are lit” at night – an observation seen in this portrait of a street in Shenzhen, a former fishing village and now China’s fifth-largest city.